sagold/json-schema-library/TASKS.md

 ## 17/01

+- [ ] profile performance
 - [ ] -- Refactor -- type validation as keyword (in validation/keywords)
 - [ ] -- Features -- Improve validation maps to add & hook (!) custom entries
 - [ ] -- Features -- Helper to find a json- and json-schema-pointer
+- [ ] -- Fix -- Return all errors in oneOf-validation

 **Milestone** add remaining draft04 features
 - [ ] -- Features -- patternProperties